zephyrproject-rtos/zephyr/doc/kernel/overview/system_fundamentals.rst

 system to create a kernel tailor-made to meet the needs of the application and to make the best use of the system's resources.

-The Zephyr Kernel supports a variety of target systems, known as *platforms*;
+The Zephyr Kernel supports a variety of target systems, known as *boards*;
-each :dfn:`platform` has its own set of hardware devices and capabilities.
-One or more *platform configurations* are defined for a given platform; each :dfn:`platform configuration` indicates how the devices that may be present on the platform are to be used by the kernel.
-The platform and platform configuration concepts make it possible to develop a single application that can be used by a set of related target systems, or even target systems based on different CPU architectures.
+each :dfn:`board` has its own set of hardware devices and capabilities.
+One or more *board configurations* are defined for a given board; each :dfn:`board configuration` indicates how the devices that may be present on the board are to be used by the kernel.
+The board and board configuration concepts make it possible to develop a single application that can be used by a set of related target systems, or even target systems based on different CPU architectures.